Learning the skill of how to fix a fishing reel will give you peace of mind when casting, especially when this device fails to serve its function.

-Meanwhile, almost all fishing reels have reel handle, drag, and spool.
+Meanwhile, almost all fishing reels have reel handles, drag, and spools.
 In taking each piece of the materials apart, there is a chance that you forget where certain parts came.

 When you disassemble the parts, you will discover which parts are the reasons why your reel is not working well.

-Most of the fishing reels nowadays consist of the best and durable materials.
+Most fishing reels nowadays consist of the best and most durable materials.
 Based on my experience, the most common parts which I have to replace are the plastic parts.
 First and foremost are the plastic pinion yokes.
 Clutch cam and brake shoes are also some of these.

-When applying the grease, make sure that you put it under the teeth of the gears as putting it on top of the teeth can cause it to scatter.
-In cleaning the bearings, use a light fluid or a cleaner.
+When applying the grease, make sure that you put it under the teeth of the gears, as putting it on top of the teeth can cause it to scatter.
+In cleaning the bearings, use a lighter fluid or a cleaner.
 Give them a spin to know if they are clean.

 To efficiently reassemble the components, you can refer to step 1.
 Follow the sequence of numbers on the masking tape which we discussed in the initial step, and do it in reverse order.

 Know and use the proper tool to handle each part of the reel.
-Use the wedge when loosening up nuts, and tweezers when handling wire clips and springs.
+Use the wedge when loosening up nuts and tweezers when handling wire clips and springs.
 For easier loosening up and putting back of screws, some use impact drivers.
-I prefer using the traditional screwdrivers.
+I prefer using traditional screwdrivers.

-Now, let me highlight the process on how to change a fishing line.
-This step is just next to reassembling the reel and the last step for this tutorial because it involves spinning of the bail for loading the spool which you can not do unless all parts are put back together.
+Now, let me highlight the process of how to change a fishing line.
+This step is just next to reassembling the reel and the last step for this tutorial because it involves spinning the bail for loading the spool, which you can not do unless all parts are put back together.